Offer Transport Goods and wrapping

 • Motorcycles, scooters.

-• Listed objects or paintings, collectibles, mirrors and glass.
+• Listed objects or paintings, collections, mirrors, and windows.

 Goods prohibited by carriers